 Tip #2 – Choose your fiber well

 Start adding slowly-fermentable (low FODMAP) soluble fibers first.
-They are the best tolerated (least likely to cause bloating and gas).
-Some of my favorites are oats, chia seeds, oranges, avocados, eggplant, and canned chickpeas or lentils.
+They are the best tolerated, meaning, the least likely to cause bloating and gas.
+Some of my favorites are oats, chia seeds, oranges, avocados, eggplant, and canned chickpeas, kidney beans, or lentils.

 Tip #3 – Cook your vegetables